 Financial assets and financial liabilities with variable interest rates expose the Company to cash flow interest rate risk.
-The Company's cash and cash equivalents are comprised of highly liquid investments that earn interest at market rates.
+The Company's cash and cash equivalents are comprised of highly liquid investments that earn interest at market rates and the short term investments are comprised of low risk bank bonds with a maturity of two years or less.
 Accounts receivable and accounts payable and accrued liabilities bear no interest.

 The Company manages its interest rate risk by maximizing the interest income earned on excess funds while maintaining the liquidity necessary to conduct operations on a day-to-day basis.
-The Company's policy limits the investing of excess funds to liquid guaranteed investment certificates and bankers' acceptances.
-The Company's exposure to interest rate risk as at December 31, 2016 is considered minimal.
+The Company's exposure to interest rate risk as at December 31, 2017 is considered minimal as the majority of its financial resources are held as cash and cash equivalents.